zacharygilliom/heart-disease-predicts/README.md

-# wine-reviews-predicts
+# heart-disease-predicts
-Lets try to do some predictive modeling of our wine reviews dataset
+Lets try to predict whether a patient has heart disase